 The 2nd Context Cz2 disappears again in both cases.

 The motivation for the "two context" model (M1) might be the isolation of resources associated with the alternate IP connection, given the assumption of an estimated low probability that these resources will be finally used.

+{Comment (2014-11-11): the final decision between for one of the two options is usually not 50:50 from MGC perspective (due to certain a-prio knowledge about the likely selected IP connection, e.g., due to operator policies, registration information from UE side, etc. An H.248 profile might benefit from such information by trying to opimize resource usage: e.g., both terminations T_Y,P and T_Y,A are prepared not adequately; T_Y,P is configured as usual (with much as needed information) whereas T_Y,A is created with minimum information only.}

 Model (M1) looks also fairly attractive from H.248 control perspective because Context Cz1 represents the usual context configuration, without any ALTC specific aspects.